SonawaneAshwini/Simple-Python-Mini-Projects/README.md

 Example:

-markdown
-Copy code
 Hi [Owner's Username],

 I have added a new feature to the [Project Name] and would love to collaborate further.
 Here are the changes I made:
 - [List of changes]

 I have been working on similar projects like an Age Calculator, Alarm Clock, and ATM Simulation, and I believe my skills can contribute significantly to this project.